PennDOT Accepting Unsolicited Public-Private Partnership Proposals Until April 30

-Harrisburg, Pa., April 9, 2015—The PennDOT Office of Public-Private Partnerships (P3) today announced that it is accepting unsolicited proposals for transportation projects from the private sector through April 30.
+Harrisburg, PA – The Pennsylvania Department of Transportation (PennDOT) Office of Public-Private Partnerships (P3) announced today that it is accepting unsolicited proposals for transportation projects from the private sector through April 30.

 As part of the P3 law, the seven-member Public Private Transportation Partnership Board was appointed to examine and approve potential public-private transportation projects.
 If the board determines a state operation would be more cost-effectively administered by a private company, the company will be authorized to submit a proposal and enter into a contract to either completely or partially take over that operation for a defined period of time.

-The next unsolicited proposal period will occur in October.
-To learn more about P3 in Pennsylvania, visit www.P3forPA.com.
+The next unsolicited proposal acceptance period will occur in October.
+To learn more about P3 in Pennsylvania, including active projects, visit www.P3.pa.gov